MIT-Emerging-Talent/2024-group-05-08-cdsp/.collaboration/learning_goals.md

       . work on a project where I really do care about.

       . learn more about education systems in other countries.

+### 4. Muhaddesa's Learning goals:
+       .
+Learning about how to work in a team (individuals from differnet backgrounds)

+       .
+Learning about fundamentals of Git, including version control, repositories, commits, branches, and merges.

+       .
+Developing my skills in analyzing and interpreting datasets to come up with some insights.

+       .
+To know about education system in developed countries.